beetbox/beets/docs/reference/cli.rst

 * During a long tagging import, it can be useful to keep track of albums that weren't tagged successfully---either because they're not in the MusicBrainz database or because something's wrong with the files.
-Use the ``-l`` option to specify a filename to log every time you skip and album or import it "as-is" or an album gets skipped as a duplicate.
+Use the ``-l`` option to specify a filename to log every time you skip an album or import it "as-is" or an album gets skipped as a duplicate.

 * Relatedly, the ``-q`` (quiet) option can help with large imports by